 - a.
 Every member of the panel shall be a licensed attorney at law of this state or a retired attorney or judge in good standing.
-Requirements for qualification as an arbitrator shall be: (1) at least 5 years in practice in this state; (2) at least one-quarter, based upon a five (5) year average, of the attorney's practice is with auto insurance claims or, for an attorney not actively representing clients, at least one-quarter, based upon a five (5) year average, of an ADR practice is with motor vehicle claims or no-fault matters; (3) completion of an arbitrator training program approved by the No-Fault Standing Committee prior to appointment to the panel; (4) at least three CLE hours on no-fault issues within the reporting period; and (5) arbitrators will be required to recertify each year, confirming at the time of recertification that they continue to meet the above requirements. - b.
+A lawyer is in good standing if the lawyer meets the qualifications for "active status" or "inactive status" under Rule 2.A or 2.B of the Rules of the Supreme Court on Lawyer Registration.
+Requirements for qualification as an arbitrator shall be: - 1. at least 5 years in practice in this state; - at least one-quarter, based upon a five (5) year average, of the attorney's practice is with auto insurance claims or, for an attorney not actively representing clients, at least one-quarter, based upon a five (5) year average, of an ADR practice is with motor vehicle claims or no-fault matters; - 3. completion of an arbitrator training program approved by the No-Fault Standing Committee prior to appointment to the panel; and - 4. at least three CLE hours on no-fault issues within the reporting period; and - 5. arbitrators will be required to recertify each year, confirming at the time of recertification that they continue to meet the above requirements. - b.
 No person shall serve as an arbitrator in any arbitration in which he or she has a financial or personal conflict of interest.
 Under procedures established by the Standing Committee and immediately following appointment to a case, every arbitrator shall be required to disclose any circumstances likely to create a presumption or possibility of bias or conflict that may disqualify the person as a potential arbitrator.
 Every arbitrator shall supplement the disclosures as circumstances require.
 The fact that an arbitrator or the arbitrator's firm represents automobile accident claimants against insurance companies or self-insureds, including the respondent, does not create a presumption of bias.
 It is a financial conflict of interest if, within the last year, the appointed arbitrator or the arbitrator's firm has been hired by the respondent to represent the respondent or respondent's insureds in a dispute for which the respondent provides insurance coverage.
 It is a financial conflict of interest if the appointed arbitrator received referrals within the last year from officers, employees or agents of any entity whose bills are in dispute in the arbitration or the arbitrator's firm has received such referrals.